PoohL0ve/data_analytics/README.md

 Analytical thinking is about identifying and defining a problem and then solving it by using data in an organised, step-by-step manner (Google Data Analytics Professional Certificate: [Foundations: Data, Data, Everywhere](https://www.coursera.org/learn/foundations-data?specialization=google-data-analytics)).
 A data analyst must have the relevant soft skills: communication, curiosity, problem solving, and creativity.

+**Data Analysis** is the process of collecting and analysing data using several statistical and mathematical methods to reveal useful information.

 ## 📊 Different Types of Analytics
 There are 4 main types of analytics that are specific to the respective needs of the data.
 |Analytics Type   | Description                           |